MAC address: Unicast vs. multicast (I/G bit)

 The least significant bit of an address's first octet is referred to as the I/G, or Individual/Group, bit.
-When this bit is 0 (zero), the frame is meant to reach only one receiving NIC.
+When this bit is 0 (zero), the frame is meant to reach only one receiving network interface.
 This type of transmission is called unicast.
 A unicast frame is transmitted to all nodes within the collision domain.
-In a modern wired setting the collision domain usually is the length of the Ethernet cable between two network cards.
+In a modern wired setting (i.e. with switches, not simple hubs) the collision domain usually is the length of the Ethernet cabling between two network interfaces.
 In a wireless setting, the collision domain is all receivers that can detect a given wireless signal.
 If a switch does not know which port leads to a given MAC address, the switch will forward a unicast frame to all of its ports (except the originating port), an action known as unicast flood.
-Only the node with the matching hardware MAC address will accept the frame; network frames with non-matching MAC-addresses are ignored, unless the device is in promiscuous mode.
+Only the node with the matching hardware MAC address will (normally) accept the frame; network interfaces with non-matching MAC-addresses ignore the frame unless they are in promiscuous mode.

-If the least significant bit of the first octet is set to 1 (i.e. the second hexadecimal digit is odd) the frame will still be sent only once; however, NICs will choose to accept it based on criteria other than the matching of a MAC address: for example, based on a configurable list of accepted multicast MAC addresses.
+If the least significant bit of the first octet is set to 1 (i.e. the second hexadecimal digit is odd) the frame will still be sent only once; however, network interface controllers will choose to accept or ignore it based on criteria other than the matching of their individual MAC addresses: for example, based on a configurable list of accepted multicast MAC addresses.
 This is called multicast addressing.

 The IEEE has built in several special address types to allow more than one network interface card to be addressed at one time: